 Known materials will undergo the same relevant analytical examinations that are performed on a questioned sample(s) during casework.
 The equipment, materials, reagents, and other relevant information may be found in the applicable technical procedure(s) being used.
-Sufficient information will be recorded in the case notes such that the nature of the known material is established.
+Sufficient information will be recorded in the examination records such that the nature of the known material is established.

-2.4 Calibrated Equipment
+2.5 Calibrated Equipment

-See Section 5.2.
+See section 5.2.

-2.5 Storage
+2.6 Storage